Coronavirus (COVID-19) Updates

 - The landlord must provide you with a Check-in/Check-out form before you move in.

-- The landlord must give not less than seven (7) days after moving in to note anything that was dirty, damaged, broken or missing when you moved in.
+- The owner must give you at least seven days after move-in to note if anything was dirty, damaged, or missing.

 - Return the completed form to the landlord.
 If you want items repaired, make a separate request.

 - The property owner must provide you with a check-in form at move-in and a check-out form at move-out.
 If they do not, they cannot withhold money from your security deposit for damages or cleaning.

 - The owner must tell you that you may request a list and/or the photos of the damages charged to the previous tenant.
 MGO 32.07(5), 32.07(6), ATCP 134.06(1)

 Unless the landlord lives in the building, and it has less than five units, they must disclose in the lease

 the name, address and phone of the person who collects rent and maintains the premises

 the name, address and phone of someone in Wisconsin who can accept legal papers and notices.
 MGO 32.08(1), ATCP 134.04(1)

 The landlord must notify you within 10 business days if there is a change in